Major progress being made on Capital Area Greenbelt extension

 Although some have already ridden the new section when crews aren’t working, it’s still not complete.

-“Where we’re at with the paving process will only be determined based upon the safety of people who are riders, of which I am one,” said Dauphin County Commissioner George Hartwick III.
+“Where we’re at with the paving process will only be determined based upon the safety of people who are riders, of which I am one,” Hartwick said.

 It’s a safer way to ride, walk or run and it’s a new way to see the beauty of the Susquehanna.